itsmawna/End-to-End-BI-Solution-Sales/README.md

 <img src="images/dash2.png" alt="Product and Sales Performance Dashboard" width="600"/>
 <p style="text-align:center"><em>Figure 13: Product and Sales Performance Dashboard</em></p>

-## Conclusion
-This project demonstrates how Business Intelligence transforms raw data into strategic value.
-By combining ETL pipelines, OLAP modeling, dashboards, and machine learning, we built a scalable and complete decision-support system.

-> "Data becomes powerful only when it leads to action."

 ---

 ## Read More & Feedback